 Through these fervent interactions Praxis does realize how much she must have meant to Theory, and vice versa, vowing to try to save Theory from her criminal life.
 In a battle with Theory’s Driver, Praxis is almost killed, but instead Theory murders her own Driver to save her best friend, returning to her own core crystal as a result.
 Theory joins your party, memories wiped clean, and the two reforge their friendship as they try to right their past misdeeds.

-I thought the way Blades function made for a very thought provoking setting and engaging character stories Xenoblade Chronicles 2.
+I thought the way Blades function made for a thought provoking setting and engaging character stories in Xenoblade Chronicles 2.
 Either they live forever with no memory of past lives or they exist in the endless void of their dormant state.
 It’s tragic, really.
-I’m sure there are more examples of Blades discussing they feel about their own nature that I missed or did not think to include, so please let me know ones that stood out to you.
-If you played Xenoblade Chronicles 2 what were your thoughts on the treatment of Blades?
+I’m sure there are more examples of Blades discussing how they feel about their own nature that I missed or did not think to include, so please let me know ones that stood out to you.
+If you played Xenoblade Chronicles 2, what were your thoughts on the treatment of Blades?

 Thanks for reading!

 Support Backlog Crusader on Patreon – $1 a month is less than what’s lost beneath your sofa cushions!
 Plus you get Discord access!